KDE/documentation-docs-kdenlive-org/user_interface/toolbars.rst

    :align: left
    :alt: Kdenlive_Render_button

+.. container:: clear-both

-and a bottom toolbar.
+and a status toolbar.

 .. image:: /images/kdenlive_bottom_toolbar01.png
    :align: left
    :alt: kdenlive_bottom_toolbar01

-For more info on the Bottom Toolbar see :ref:`editing`.
+For more info on the status toolbar see :ref:`editing`.

 Configuring the Toolbars